watatomo/wttm_qtbot/docs/index.md

 - Reply with in-game screenshots if mentioned "image"
   - Get those screenshots
 - Documentation page
-- Make the bot actually work
+- Make dedicated story page

-## Quick Start
+# Quick Start

 Apply for a [Developer account](https://developer.twitter.com/) using the bot's Twitter.
 Then, create an app and generate consumer keys.